How Much Exercise Does My 5-6-month-old Puppy Need?

 Breed-specific exercise needs

 Each breed is unique and may have specific exercise requirements.
-Some breeds are built for long-distance running or agility activities, while others thrive in short bursts of intense play.
+Some breeds are built for long-distance running or activities, while others thrive in short bursts of intense play.
 It's essential to research and understand your specific breed's exercise needs to ensure you provide adequate physical activity to keep them healthy and happy.

 Brachycephalic breeds, like Bulldogs and Pugs, have unique respiratory systems that make them more prone to overexertion and heat-related issues.
 These dogs often struggle with breathing due to their shortened airways, which can be further exacerbated by excessive exercise.
 It's important to monitor their activity levels closely, avoid excessive heat or humidity, and provide plenty of breaks to prevent overexertion.